If you’re in an emergency situation and you need instructions quickly:

 - Follow the audible instructions provided by the AED and press the “Shock” button only if prompted to do so.

 - Perform CPR chest compressions until help arrives or the patient regains consciousness.
-Push the chest to ⅓ depth of the chest, no more than 2 inches (5 centimeters).
+Push down on the chest to ⅓ depth of the chest, no more than 2 inches (5 centimeters).

 Can You Get in Trouble for Using an AED?